wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ### wis2box FTP

-To allow your data to be accessible over FTP you can use the 'wis2box-ftp' image.
-This container provides a service that forwards data received over FTP to MinIO.
+To allow your data to be accessible over FTP you can use the **wis2box-ftp** container, which provides a service that forwards data received over FTP to MinIO.

 ```bash